gethynellis/Datawarehouse-testing/datatrustcasestudies.md

 In your groups please discuss the advantages of carrying out datawarehouse and BI testing and the difficulties that might present itself when testing a database

-Make a list of the advantages, difficulties and business benefits of datawarehouse and BI testing and some of the approaches you might take
+Make a list of the advantages, difficulties and business benefits of datawarehouse and BI testing and some of the approaches you might take.

+You will complete this in groups.
+See your instructor for more details on the group.

+Please use a blank word document on your l

-Expected Time 30   Minutes
+Expected Time 45    Minutes

-Advantages
+## Advantages

-Difficulties
+## Difficulties

-Business Benefits
+## Business Benefits